pythontime/tac-live_terraform_3_30_23/lab-05/05-instructions.md

 For example, you might do something similar to this:
 `ssh -i "../keys/aws_key" ubuntu@<ip_address>`

+> NOTE: If you were to look at the AWS console and view the SSH option, it would show "aws_key.pem" but the .pem extension will not work because we created a standard openssh key pair, not an AWS key pair.

 Make sure that you can access the system.
 Run commands on the remote system such as:
 `cat /etc/os-release`
 and